SaadTerminal/Simple-FastFetch-Presets/README.md

 The script doesn't install Fastfetch itself, it just makes configuring it painless.

-Built and tested on **Linux Mint** with the default Mint terminal (GNOME Terminal) and the default Ubuntu Regular font, but **it's designed to work with any terminal emulator and any font.**
+Built initially on **Linux Mint** with the default Mint terminal (GNOME Terminal) and the default Ubuntu Regular font, but **it's designed to work with any terminal emulator and any font.** I've already tested it in Ubuntu (bash) and CachyOS (fish).

 ---